ohsamuraikitkat/github-nickname-wizard/README.md

   * Inside Issues and Pull Requests

 **Management Features:**
+* Nickname addition methods:
+  * Add through the extension popup UI
+  * **Context menu direct registration**: Easily register nicknames by right-clicking on selected usernames on GitHub
-* Easy management of nicknames (add, edit, delete)
+* Easy management of existing nicknames (edit, delete)
 * Import/Export capabilities: Save your nickname mappings to a JSON file and import them later
 * Strict Mode: Restrict the extension to only run on trusted URLs with support for wildcards and regex patterns